vasu-alloi/JenkinsWorkerSetUp/jenkins.md

 I’m setting up Jenkins agents on EC2.

-Instead of manually creating workers, I want to use EC2-Fleet (or Auto Scaling with Spot instances) so Jenkins can dynamically scale nodes.
+Instead of manually creating workers, I want to use EC2-Fleet Plugin (Auto Scaling with Spot instances) so Jenkins can dynamically scale nodes.

 The Jenkins controller should connect to these EC2 agents via SSH (using the ubuntu user + private key).